snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Created a registration page for driver.
 When driver registers to the "Bearcat Commute" application, a user account is created and the records are stored in database.
 So driver registration page has been made functional.
 Same steps to be followed for making rider's page functional.

+Developing the UI Prototype for driver page with functionalities like ride offered, route available and schedule of available rides.( Driver broadcast data)